Flipper's Guitar: Three Cheers for Our Side (1989)

-The group were 'discovered' by Zin Yoshida of the cult-Japanese new wave duo Salon Music.
+The group was 'discovered' by Zin Yoshida of the cult-Japanese new wave duo Salon Music.
 In 1989, Yoshida helped arrange for the group to sign with the major-record label Polystar.
 At the behest of their label the group renamed themselves Flipper's Guitar, a reference to the dolphins on the cover of the Orange Juice album You Can't Hide Your Love Forever.
 Still a five-piece they re-recorded the majority of their early material for release as their debut album.
 The album was produced by Zin N. Summer (a.k.a.
 Zin Yoshida), Hitomi T. (a.k.a.
 Hitomi Takenaka) (also of Salon Music) and Kenichi Makimura.
 Lead guitarist Ozawa wrote the lyrics for all songs.
 Music was written by Oyamada and Ozawa with arrangements by the band, Zin N. Summer and Hitomi T.

 The resulting album Three Cheers for Our Side (海へ行くつもりじゃなかった), the title a homage to an Orange Juice song, was released in August 1989.
 While a fairly straightforward guitar-pop album, it showcased a wide array of sounds including elements of bossa nova, beach rock, and jazz.
 The group's fascination with European-style, British 80s guitar pop ("Goodbye, Our Pastels Badges") and American 60s pop (Lou Reed name-checked in the credits) was already evident.
 The album was sung entirely in English.
 The artwork, aside from lyric and song-title translations, were also displayed in English, and featured a comic strip by cartoonist Jonathan Lemon.
 Despite having major-label distribution the album was not a commercial success in Japan.